 Thinkingshift is

-Topics such as sustainability and global climate change; endangered species; knowledge and information management; privacy and the surveillance society; and anything that is just plain weird, bizarre, disturbing, wonderful or curious.
+I also explore topics such as sustainability and global climate change; politics and social issues; endangered species; knowledge and information management; and anything that is just plain weird, bizarre, disturbing, wonderful or curious.
+For those who want to know if I know what I’m talking about (which is highly unlikely!)
+I have degrees in History (US History); Law; Education; and Chaos and Complexity.

-April 15, 2007 @ 7:37 pm
+• 1.
+John Daly | April 15, 2007 at 7:37 pm

 Why is your photo labeled “in Nicaragua” if you are in Australia?
 Why are you interested in libraries?

-April 15, 2007 @ 8:24 pm
+• 2. thinkingshift | April 15, 2007 at 8:24 pm

 Hi John

 I travel to interesting places in the world as much as I can.
 I very much liked Nicaragua, hence a lot of my photos are from there (also Namibia, Brazil and Portugal).
-I’m a former librararian and maintain my interest in the library world as it’s pretty exciting stuff!
+I’m a former librarian and maintain my interest in the library world as it’s pretty exciting stuff!

 Thx for visiting ThinkingShift.